laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

     This document also introduces the concept of Application Profiles, which are layered on top of the CBOR CDE Profile and can address more application specific requirements.
-    To demonstrate how Application Profiles can be built on the CDE, a companion document defines the application profile "dCBOR".
+    Application Profiles are defined in separate documents.

 --- middle

 # Introduction

 [^abs1-]
+{{-dcbor-orig}} is an example for such a document.

 ## Conventions and Definitions